Asian water monitor

 The Asian water monitor (Varanus salvator) is a large varanid lizard native to South and Southeast Asia.
-It is one of the most common monitor lizards in Asia, ranging from coastal northeast India, Bangladesh, Sri Lanka, mainland Southeast Asia, and southern China to Indonesian islands where it lives close to water.
-It is listed as Least Concern on the IUCN Red List.
-It was described by Laurenti in 1768 and is among the largest squamates in the world.
+It is widely considered to be the second-largest lizard species, after the Komodo dragon.
+It is distributed from eastern and northeastern India and Bangladesh, the Andaman and Nicobar Islands, Sri Lanka, through southern China and Hainan Island in the east to Mainland Southeast Asia and the islands of Sumatra, Borneo, Java, Lombok, the Riau Archipelago, and Sulawesi.
+It is one of the most widespread monitor lizards.

+The Asian water monitor has a natural affinity towards water, inhabiting the surroundings of lakes, rivers, ponds, swamps and various riparian habitats, including sewers, city parks, and urban waterways.
+It is an excellent swimmer and hunts fish, frogs, invertebrates, water birds, and other types of aquatic and amphibious prey.

+Due to its apparently large, stable population, it is currently listed as Least Concern on to the IUCN Red List.

 Etymology

 The generic name Varanus is derived from the Arabic waral (ورل), which translates as "monitor".
 The specific name is the Latin word for "saviour", denoting a possible religious connotation.
-The water monitor is occasionally confused with the crocodile monitor (V. salvadorii) because of their similar scientific names.

-Some common names for the species are Malayan water monitor, common water monitor, two-banded monitor, rice lizard, ring lizard, plain lizard, no-mark lizard and water monitor etc.

 Taxonomy

-Stellio salvator was the scientific name used by Josephus Nicolaus Laurenti in 1768 for a water monitor specimen.
+Stellio salvator was the scientific name used by Josephus Nicolaus Laurenti in 1768 when he described a water monitor specimen.
+It was subordinated to the genus Varanus by Theodore Cantor in 1847.

-The family Varanidae contains nearly 80 species of monitor lizards, all of which belong to the genus Varanus.
 There is a significant amount of taxonomic uncertainty within this species complex.
 Morphological analyses have begun to unravel this taxonomic uncertainty but molecular studies are needed to test and confirm the validity of certain groupings within this genus.
 Research initiatives such as these are very important to assess changes in conservation assessments.

+The Asian water monitor is a member of the subgenus Soterosaurus, as well as the eponymous Varanus salvator species complex, which comprises all Soterosaurus species other than the black rough-necked monitor.

 Subspecies

-V. s. salvator is the nominate subspecies and is now restricted to Sri Lanka, where it is known as the kabaragoya (කබරගොයා) in Sinhala and kalawathan in Tamil.

-V. s. andamanensis, the Andaman Islands water monitor, inhabits the Andaman Islands and the Southern Nicobar Islands.; the type locality is Port Blair.

-V. s. bivittatus (Mertens 1959), the two-striped water monitor, is common to Java, Bali, Lombok, Sumbawa, Flores, Alor, Wetar, and some neighbouring islands within the Sunda archipelago in Indonesia; the type locality is Java.

-V. s. macromaculatus, the Southeast Asian water monitor, is found in mainland Southeast Asia, Singapore, Sumatra, Borneo, and smaller associated offshore islands.
-The type specimen was captured in Thailand.

-V. s. ziegleri, Ziegler's water monitor, is from Obi Island.

-Varanus cumingi, Varanus marmoratus, and Varanus nuchalis were classified as subspecies until 2007, when they were elevated to full species.
+Nota bene: Varanus cumingi, Varanus marmoratus, and Varanus nuchalis were classified as subspecies until 2007, when they were elevated to full species.

-The black water monitor from Thailand (type locality: Amphoe La-ngu, Satun Province and Thai-Malaysian border area was formerly the subspecies V. s. komaini, but now is regarded as a junior synonym and melanistic population of V. s. macromaculatus.
+The black water monitor from Thailand's Satun Province and Thai-Malaysian border area was formerly the subspecies V. s. komaini, but now is regarded as a junior synonym and melanistic population of V. s. macromaculatus.

 Description

+The Asian water monitor is dark brown or blackish with yellow spots on the underside that fade gradually with age.
+It has blackish bands with yellow edges extending back from each eye.
+Its body is muscular, with long, powerful, laterally compressed tail.
+Its scales are keeled; the ones on top of the head are larger than those on the back.
+Its neck is long and its snout is elongated.
+It has powerful jaws, serrated teeth and sharp claws.